 - The Prison Justice Library books-to-prisoners program.

-- ANTH 380 Inside Out course – as part of the national Prison Exchange Program, this course is offered at Dayton Correctional Institution with Antioch College and incarcerated students.
+- ANTH 380 Inside Out course – as part of the national Prison Exchange Program, this course, facilitated by Dr. Jennifer Grubbs, is offered at Dayton Correctional Institution with Antioch College and incarcerated students.

 - States of Incarceration National Dialogue – Ohio: Life Sentences: Death Penalty on the Installment Plan?
 How Much Time is Enough Time?
 Featuring action research of Antioch’s PJI led by Dr. Emily Steinmetz in national exhibition.

 - The Symbolic Interruption – a newspaper written by students of the Inside Out class of Antioch College and Dayton Correctional Institute.

 To learn more about our efforts or get involved, email the Prison Justice Initiative convener, Dr. Jennifer Grubbs: firstname.lastname@example.org